May 26, 2016

 When you pursue a college degree, you want to know that the time, money and effort you're investing will prepare you well for a career after graduation.
 A degree isn't just a piece of paper that you frame and hang on a wall.
 It should be a symbol of the fact that you're equipped with the skills and knowledge you need to succeed in the area of your choosing.
 If you're looking for an area of study that will prepare you for a successful career, consider entering into the STEM field.
 With a STEM education, you'll be well positioned to enter into a satisfying and lucrative field after graduation, and provides you with skills that can translate favorably to any workplace environment.

 Let's start with a basic question: Exactly what does STEM mean?
 It's a term many are familiar with, but don't necessarily understand.
 STEM is a common abbreviation for four closely connected areas of study: science, technology, engineering and mathematics.
+For an expansive definition see a full STEM subject list.
 The fields are often associated due to the similarities that they share both in theory and practice.

 In Southern New Hampshire University's (SNHU) STEM programs, courses focus on real-world tools that equip graduates to succeed in careers after they complete their education.
 Highly skilled faculty members bring valuable field experiences to their courses to ensure that students have the skills necessary to excel in STEM positions.